E3SM-Project/e3sm_data_docs/docs/source/v1/WaterCycle/index.rst

 E3SMv1 (Water Cycle)
 ====================

-The `E3SM version 1 water cycle simulation campaign <https://e3sm.org/research/water-cycle/v1-water-cycle/>`_ includes standard set of
-Coupled Model Intercomparison Project Phase 6 (`CMIP6 <https://www.geosci-model-dev.net/9/1937/2016/>`_)
+The E3SM version 1 water cycle simulation campaign includes the standard set of Coupled Model Intercomparison Project Phase 6 (`CMIP6 <https://www.geosci-model-dev.net/9/1937/2016/>`_)
 Diagnosis, Evaluation, and Characterization of Klima (DECK) simulations.
 These E3SM simulations at standard resolution have been completed and the data is publicly available.